 Many, and perhaps most, of the power interruptions will happen at times when the file system is inactive and thus be wasted cycles.

-In 2008 we developed a power-fail-test environment.
+In 2008 we developed a simulated power-fail-test environment.
 This simulates power failures using simulated flash memory while running various consistency checks.

 The benefits of a software-based test harness are numerous: